 After a checkout period, LightSail 2 opens its hinged solar arrays and unrolls four, tape measure-like sail booms, which pull the spacecraft's four triangular sails from storage.
 The sail deployment sequence takes roughly two minutes.

 LightSail 2 will then begin swinging its solar sails into and away from the Sun's rays as it circles the Earth, giving the spacecraft enough thrust to raise its orbit (technically, the orbit semi-major axis) by several hundred meters per day.
-This portion of the mission will last one month, with the goal being to raise LightSail 2's orbit by a measurable amount.
+This portion of the mission will last one month.

 Josh Spradling / The Planetary Society

 LightSail 2 orbital raising

-LightSail 2 makes 90-degree turns to gradually raise the high point, or apogee, of its orbit by several hundred meters per day.
+LightSail 2 makes 90-degree turns to gradually raise the semi-major axis of its orbit by several hundred meters per day.